 Data Security and Privacy

 PDFCrowd is operated by Pdfcrowd s.r.o., an EU company.
-This page summarizes how PDFCrowd handles customer content, data processing, and related business data protection documents.
+This page explains how PDFCrowd handles customer content, how long conversion files are kept, which business data protection documents are available, and where to find the formal legal terms.

 Customer Content Processing

-Our controller processing is described in the Privacy Policy.
+Different types of data are covered by different documents.
+The Privacy Policy covers account, billing, website, and support data.
 When PDFCrowd processes Customer Personal Data as processor on behalf of a customer, that processing is governed by the Data Processing Agreement.

 Retention and Deletion